 The New Girl season 6 finale is a huge question mark.
-"Five Stars For Beezus" wraps up some huge storylines (spoiler alert: Nick and Jess are finally together for good), announces there’s a baby on the way for the very stable Parekh-Schmidts, and gives the real Winston some closure on his missing dad.
-All of that definitely signals this is the perfect closer for TV’s favorite roommates, amid sagging ratings, a sharp downturn in buzz, and cast members themselves saying this could be the end.
+"Five Stars For Beezus" wraps up some huge storylines (SPOILER ALERT: Nick and Jess are finally together for good), announces there’s a baby on the way for the very stable Parekh-Schmidts, and gives the real Winston some closure on his missing dad.
+All of that definitely signals this is the perfect closer for TV’s favourite roommates, amid sagging ratings, a sharp downturn in buzz, and cast members themselves saying this could be the end.

 Despite being a New Girl fan from the very beginning, I’m not crying over the possibility last night’s episode was a fanfare-free series finale.